khanovico/neural-image-retrieval/README.md

 ## Feature extraction with kapture datasets

-Kapture is a pivot file format, based on text and binary files, used to describe SFM (Structure From Motion) and more generally sensor-acquired data.

-It is available at https://github.com/naver/kapture.
 It contains conversion tools for popular formats and several popular datasets are directly available in kapture.

 It can be installed with: